AugurProject/augur-core/README.md

 	# can't determine vote scenario

 ### To do:
-	# make so eventsexpdates currentindex -1 is the stuff we actually vote on in redeem tx
 	# don't need number of x. in arrays data structures now because arrays already have size as a prop. now
-	# check lastvote period block
-	# fix macros numevents